unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 1. Navigate to the [Application Registrations](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM) page.
 2. Create a new registration.
-3. Create a new Application the name.
-The name is your choice but we recommend `union`.
-Leave at Single Tenant account type and do not add and registration URIs.
+3. Create a new application.
+The name is your choice, but we recommend `union`.
+Leave it at the "Single Tenant" account type and do not add any registration URIs.
 4. Navigate to your target Azure [Subscription](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBladeV2).
 5. Within the Subscription page select Access Control (IAM).
 Select Add Role Assignment and add the following roles: